 limitations applicable to smaller carriers; and

+There has been a Review and Vary application from a group of carriers to the commission.
+One request in that application was to extend the time frame to submit the August 6 report to September 30.

+#### left off June 4

 The TIF meetings have considered:

 Telephone number aging (including snap-back process) is a big issue needing to be handled for TBP.
 TIF 118 is also working on this matter.